david13penalver/1-daw-project/README.md

 - Javascript <br>
 JavaScript is a programming language that conforms to the ECMAScript specification.
 JavaScript is high-level, often just-in-time compiled, and multi-paradigm.
 It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.
 We have used it to create our web pages.

-We have used mark up languages too: HTML and CSS.
+We have used mark up languages too: HTML, CSS and SCSS (SASS, specifically).

 # 4. Backend <a name="back"></a>